yairEO/javascript-interview-questions/README.md

 19. ### Check if character is number https://stackoverflow.com/questions/8935632/check-if-character-is-number/32572539#32572539

-20. ### Modify "querySelectorAll" to allow using Map the method
+20. ### How to write a wrapper function to enhance another un-accessible function

 21. What would these print: